srgk26/EasyPlotting.jl/README.md

 This is an attempt to create a working GUI app that creates selected scientific plots for user's datasets and user-defined custom options.
 Simply need to click to select the file that needs to plot, select options such as size and colour, and a plot will be created.
 The process can be repeated until a satisfactory plot is created, and the PNG image can be saved as desired.
 An example of the heatmap produced is shown below:

+*Note: The clustering may not be very obvious in the heatmap below because of the randomness of the dataset.
+The clustering will be more obvious when used with a real-life dataset.*

 ![Alt text](/examples/sample_heatmap.png?raw=true "Heatmap figure")

 Files of .xlsx/.csv/.txt(tab-delimited) extensions are supported.
 Example sample.xlsx, sample.csv and sample.txt files are provided in the examples folder.
 An example of the sample_heatmap.png and a sample screenshot of the GUI app is also provided in the examples folder.
 The app screenshot is also shown below: